 If your dog makes a mess on the carpet, clean it up (remember the stain and odor eliminator your packed?).
 If you can’t do so successfully, or your dog damages the room in any way, report it to the front desk when you check out.
 Better to resolve the problem with open communication than have the hotel coming after you later.

 Crate your dog or take him for a walk when housekeeping comes.
 Or just ask that housekeeping skips your room during your stay.
 A housekeeper may not like dogs (and your dog may not like housekeepers), and it’s not part of their job to work with and get along with pets.

 Finally, don’t use the ice bucket as a water bowl!

-As you can see, there’s lots to think about when traveling with dogs in a car long distance.
+As you can see, there’s lots to think about when traveling with dogs long distance in a car.
 But with proper planning and foresight, you’ll quickly be able to find a routine and rhythm with your pup out on the open road.
 The key is to keep things as normal as you can, and with as few stressors as possible.
 Our idea of adventure is much different than that of our dogs.
 Keep that in mind and your dog will be an easy rider in no time.